-CX Analytics can help identify very specific features that a product or service may be lacking that is currently in high demand in the market.
+CX Analytics can help identify very specific features that a product or service may be lacking that are currently in high demand in the market.
 These can be added to product development initiatives by top executives making important business decisions based on CX Analytics data.

 These officials appreciate and understand the importance of offering exceptional customer experience and how it influences every business KPI.
-And it is only with reliable CX Analytics data can they truly deliver high-end customer experiences at every level of the business.
+And it is only with reliable CX Analytics data can truly deliver high-end customer experiences at every level of the business.

 - Call Center Agents